bootdotdev/blog/content/golang/golang-vs-python.md

 Python definitely has longevity in its corner - it has been around for 30 years and has survived three crunchy and non compatible versions, it’s outlasted many other obsolete languages, it’s ranked on the top ten most popular languages since 2003, and it’s carried on beyond the retirement of its [Benevolent Dictator for Life](https://www.linuxjournal.com/content/guido-van-rossum-stepping-down-role-pythons-benevolent-dictator-life) (AKA the founder, Guido) which happened in 2018.
 It’s gaining new users at a rapid rate and shows no signs of slowing - in 2019, Pythonistas [outnumbered](https://www.zdnet.com/article/programming-languages-python-developers-now-outnumber-java-ones/) Java developers (who don't even have a cool and fun nickname as far as I'm aware) for the first time.

 But Python, like many other older languages, is a sort of unholy conglomerative beast, composed of many sprawling libraries, syntaxes, and frameworks jumbled together.
 Its multiple versions are clunky to combine and not often migratable from.
 Python 2, for instance, was scheduled to celebrate its end-of-life in 2015.
-That was postponed half a decade “out of concern that a large body of existing code could not easily be forward-ported to Python 3,” according to its [Wikipedia article](https://en.wikipedia.org/wiki/Python_(programming_language)#Development).
+That was postponed half a decade "out of concern that a large body of existing code could not easily be forward-ported to Python 3," according to its [Wikipedia article](https://en.wikipedia.org/wiki/Python_(programming_language)#Development).
 That’s not future proof.

 Meanwhile, if I look into my nonexistent crystal ball, and I ask myself if Google will still exist in a century, I simply can’t imagine it won’t be.
 And if Google is still around, then it makes sense that Go, or some version of it, will be too.
 Golang was created to solve Google’s problems not just for then, but all the problems it could anticipate for the future.